-To avoid overwhelming the species distribution models with highly correlated or irrelevant variables, we selected a final model for each analysis using a three-step backwards variable-selection approach using the R package VSURF (Genuer et al., 2022), where each step produced a more parsimonious model.
-The first step eliminated variables which had a lower variable importance than a threshold value determined based on the guidelines provided in Genuer et al. (2015), removing variables that were irrelevant to the model.
-The second step retained only the variables in the analysis which led to the smallest out-of-bag error rates when training the model, effectively eliminating variables which had some relevance but were not critical for prediction.
-The third step used an stepwise process to add variables to a model, only including a variable if doing so would lead to an appreciable decrease in the model’s out-of-bag error.
+To avoid overwhelming final predictive models with highly correlated or uninformative variables, we used the R package VSURF (Genuer et al., 2022) to implement a three-step backwards variable-selection approach, where each step produced a more parsimonious model.
+The first step eliminated irrelevant variables with lower variable importance than a defined threshold value (determined based on guidelines in Genuer et al. 2015).
+The second step retained only variables with the smallest out-of-bag error rates when training the model, effectively eliminating variables with some relevance but not critical for prediction.
+The third step used a stepwise process to add variables to each model, only retaining variables if doing so lead to an appreciable decrease in the model’s out-of-bag error.
 This effectively removed redundant variables from consideration (Genuer et al., 2015).
-We compared models created from these reduced sets of variables using AUC to assess their predictive accuracy and used the set of variables with the highest AUC to create the final predictive layer for each model.
+We compared predictive accuracy of models created from each step using AUC, and retained the model from the step that produced the highest AUC to create a final predictive layer for each season.

 Table 1.
-Explanatory variables used in the modeling of woodcock distributions in Pennsylvania, USA.
-Suites indicate conceptual grouping of variables into classes relevant to woodcock occupancy.
+Explanatory variables used to model woodcock distributions in Pennsylvania, USA.
+Suites indicate conceptual grouping of variables into classes relevant to woodcock occurrence.